-- CE03 Ability to evaluate a research/development/patent/teaching project, etc. of their chemical area of specialization, within the framework of anticipating their possibility of advancing existing knowledge and/or practice.
+- CE03 Ability to evaluate a research/development/patent/teaching project, etc. of the chemical area of specialization, within the framework of anticipating their possibility of advancing existing knowledge and/or practice.

-- CE05 Have the technical and scientific competence to obtain precise and reproducible chemical results from which valid conclusions can be drawn in the specific profile of chemical work.
+- CE05 Having the technical and scientific competence to obtain precise and reproducible chemical results from which valid conclusions can be drawn in the specific profile of chemical work.

-- CE06 Ability to know the scientific advances, the latest techniques and instrumentation related to their specific chemical area of specialization.
+- CE06 Ability to know the scientific advances, the latest techniques and instrumentation related to the specific chemical area of specialization.

-- CE07 Ability to update their chemical knowledge autonomously and continuously.
+- CE07 Ability to update the chemical knowledge autonomously and continuously.

 - CA01 Getting along in contexts in which there is little specific information.